 Examples of courses in this major:

-Emphasizes clear writing and oral communication in professional instruction situations for technical fields.
-Concentration on project-oriented, which includes creating technical documents (email, reports, proposals, instructions, et.al.) and adapting them to specific audiences and tasks.
+Emphasizes clear written and oral communication in professional situations for technical fields.
+Concentration on project-oriented instruction and assessment, which includes creating technical documents (email, reports, proposals, instructions, etc.) and adapting them to specific audiences and tasks.

 Some of the positions you can obtain in Mechanical Engineering Management: